 “Foul Hooking” Circle Hooks: When you bait a circle hook either run the hook through the cut bait at an angle or use a target bead with the cut bait.
 This keeps the bait from flipping around and impaling itself on the hook which not only covers the point of the hook but also fills the hook gap which means you won’t catch fish!

-Leave The Hook Point Exposed: Contrary to what you may have been told you don’t need to cover the hook point to catch catfish, in fact you shouldn’t cover the hook point.
-Catfish aren’t shy when it comes to hooks (or line) and leaving the hook tip clear and exposed will help with hook sets!
+Leave The Hook Point Exposed: Contrary to what you may have been told you don’t need to cover the hook point to catch catfish, in fact, you shouldn’t cover the hook point.
+Catfish aren’t shy when it comes to hooks (or lines) and leaving the hook tip clear and exposed will help with hook sets!

 Catfish Can Be Ornery: Big catfish can be a bit ornery when you’re handling and releasing them.
 They’ll tear your hands up and make you think twice about sticking your hand in their mouth again.
 Use a good pair of lip grips to handle and release catfish.
 They’ll be easier to handle and you’ll be much happier (and your hands will also).

-Rod Holders Are Essential: Rod holders are a catfish anglers friend whether you fish from a boat or from the shore, they’re essential to catfish fishing.
-Fishing from a boat rod holders are used for fishing on anchor, drift fishing and many other techniques.
+Rod Holders Are Essential: Rod holders are a catfish angler’s friend whether you fish from a boat or from the shore, they’re essential to catfish fishing.
+Fishing from boats, rod holders are used for fishing on anchor, drift fishing, and many other techniques.
 When “bank fishing” or “shore fishing” for catfish they’ll allow you to secure your gear and place your lines in the right locations.
-They’ll save your gear from going in the drink and help you fish with more rods regardless of whether your fishing from a boat or the shore.
+They’ll save your gear from going in the drink and help you fish with more rods regardless of whether you fish from a boat or the shore.
 Our favorites are Bee Ready Fishing Rod Holders and Driftmaster Rod Holders.

-Cheap and Effective Shore Fishing Rod Holders: Take a three foot section of rebar and attach an 18“ long piece of 2” diameter PVC pipe with hose clamps (or you can even use duct tape).
-Attach the PVC to one end of the rebar and leave the end of the PVC just below the rebar so you have something to srtike and hammer it into the ground.
+Cheap and Effective Shore Fishing Rod Holders: Take a three-foot section of rebar and attach an 18“ long piece of 2” diameter PVC pipe with hose clamps (or you can even use duct tape).
+Attach the PVC to one end of the rebar and leave the end of the PVC just below the rebar so you have something to strike and hammer it into the ground.

-Good Anchors: Good anchors are a catfish anglers friend.
-You need anchors that will grab and hold in a variety of wind speeds, bottom compositions and every situation you can could encounter.
+Good Anchors: Good anchors are a catfish angler’s friend.
+You need anchors that will grab and hold in a variety of wind speeds, bottom compositions, and every situation you can encounter.
 This means you can’t get by with “mushroom” anchors or coffee cans filled with lead.
-The best option will vary dependent on fishing lakes or rivers, the size of your boat and the areas you’ll be anchoring in.
+The best option will vary dependent on fishing lakes or rivers, the size of your boat, and the areas you’ll be anchoring in.
 Check out Digger Anchors and Cat River Anchors for two great options and for a DIY option you can build a box anchor for very little investment.

 Skinny Water Anchoring: Catfish love extremely shallow water or “skinny water” at certain times of the year and many anglers spend significant time targeting shallow water catfish.
 Use anchor pins or poles to secure and position your boat in shallow water.
 You can buy these or build your own shallow water anchor system.
 Just like with standard anchors, you’ll want to have two on hand!